 Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are also subsequently measured at fair value.
-In case of Interest rate swaps, the current MTM value receivable over and above notional amount of the contract is recognised as fair value of asset and current MTM value payable over and above notional amount of the contract is recognised as fair value of liability.
+In case of Interest rate swaps, the current MTM value receivable over and above notional amount of the contract is recognised as fair value of asset and current MTM value payable over and above notional amount of the contract is recognised as fair value of asset and current MTM value payable over and above notional amount of the contract is recognised as fair value of asset and current MTM value payable over and above notional amount of the contract is recognised as fair value of asset and current MTM value payable over and above notional amount of the contract is recognised as fair value of liability.